rameshagowda/rameshagowda.github.io/_posts/2025-06-05-api-styles.md

       - Subscription - Gets real-time data updates from the server.
 Subscriptions enable clients to listen to specific data fields and receive updates automatically over a persistent connection.

+- GraphQL Queries and Mutations use Http POST mainly because POST avoids URL length limitations and better accommodates complex queries and payloads.

+- Subscriptions are designed for real time updates and typically run over a persistent connection using WebSockets.

 ![Desktop View](/assets/img/apis/graphQL.png)

 ### References